wmr513/reactive/README.md

 To run these code samples you will need Java 1.7 or higher and RabbitMQ (3.5.4).
 I use the rabbitmq:latest docker image from Pivotal.

-Be sure to go into common.AMQPCommon.java and update the connection info for RabbitMQ:
+Be sure to go into common.AMQPCommon.java and update the connection info for RabbitMQ: (you can get this info from the RabbitMQ logs or doing a "docker ps" if you are using the docker image)

 public static Channel connect() throws Exception {
 	ConnectionFactory factory = new ConnectionFactory();